-The X16-5 is protected from general handling conditions by the plastic enclosure but is not protected from adverse environmental conditions, such as rain, sweat, splashes, and water submersion.
-The temperature range is limited primarily by the lithium-polymer battery capabilities, which begins to degrade at about 40°F (4°C).
+The X16-1E is protected from general handling conditions by the plastic enclosure, but it is not protected from adverse environmental conditions, such as rain, sweat, splashes, and water submersion.
+The temperature range is limited primarily by the AA battery capabilities.